Sara French MBACP

 "How can I begin anything new with all of yesterday in me?" - Leonard Cohen

-- You may no longer enjoy ordinary pleasures
+- No longer enjoy ordinary pleasures

 It is often difficult for people to express themselves openly to those who are close to them.
 Counselling is a way of caring for yourself.
 We will work together on whatever issues you need to address.
 I offer a safe environment so you can explore and talk in confidence; at your own pace.
 What you say and feel will be respected.
 Emotions help us understand both historical experiences and more recent life events.
 I am experienced in helping people connect with themselves and those around them; leading to greater acceptance of self and others.